-Carefully spread a generous layer of peanut butter on the pine cone, making sure that the outside is well covered.
+Carefully spread a generous layer of peanut butter on the pine cone, making sure that the outside is coated well.
 Note: If you have peanut allergies to consider, try using Crisco.

-Roll your pine cone in bird seed until it is well covered.
+Roll your pine cone in bird seed until it is covered well.

-Using smaller seeds like millet, milo, and nyjer will ensure that everything sticks better, but mixed seed or black-oil sunflower seed will work too so long as they are well-attached.
+Using smaller seeds will ensure that seeds stick well, but mixed seed or black-oil sunflower seed will work too if you press the seed in well.

-Hang your feeder on a tree branch or pole not too close to your window and watch the birds enjoy their winter feast!
+Hang your feeder on a tree branch or pole and watch the birds enjoy their winter feast!

-*Note: Squirrels love this kind of feeder so be sure to hang it somewhere it will be difficult for squirrels to reach like on thin branches several feet off the ground.
+*Note: Squirrels love this kind of feeder, so be sure to hang it somewhere it will be difficult for squirrels to reach like on thin branches high off the ground.

 Bird seed cookies